MP Estate Planning UK

 We use plain language:

-• Settlor – the person who puts assets in.
+• Settlor – the person who creates the trust arrangement and transfers assets into it.

 One trustee must be named as the lead trustee.
-That person is the main contact, gets reference numbers and must keep details current.
-Legally, however, all trustees remain equally responsible.
+That person is the main contact with HMRC, receives reference numbers and must keep details current.
+Legally, however, all trustees remain equally responsible for the trust’s administration and compliance.

 RoleMain dutyPractical note

-Lead trusteeMain contact with authoritiesKeeps contact details and receives references
+Lead trusteeMain point of contact with HMRC and other institutionsKeeps contact details current and receives reference numbers

 If you want practical help naming people and completing details, see our guide for trustees.